apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

 2. Create MySQL sharding source table

    Create a source table that captures the data from the logical sharding table `user`.
 Here, we use regex to match all the physical tables.
-   The table `user_source` contains all the columns, and the column's value will be null if the record from the underlying table misses the column.
-   Also, the table defines metadata column to identify which database/table the record comes from.
+   Besides, the table defines metadata column to identify which database/table the record comes from.
    ```sql
    -- Flink SQL
    Flink SQL> CREATE TABLE user_source (